eastoc/eastoc/README.md

-- This is the codebase of Fangdong Wu.
-My research interests are computer vison, deep learning, transfer learning, and SLAM.
+- This is the GitHub homepage of Fangdong Wu.
+My research interests are computer vision, deep learning, transfer learning, and SLAM.